Paul Vickers (musician): Comedy

-Mr. Twonkey
+Mr. Twonkey / Twonketta

 In 2010, he made his debut at the Edinburgh Festival Fringe, performing Twonkey's Cottage throughout the month of August.
 He has performed a new "Twonkey" show at each subsequent Fringe Festival (and the Brighton Festival since 2012).
 Title character "Twonkey" was initially a small on-stage puppet, described as "half dragon, half witch, all accountant" and she featured heavily in the absurdist storytelling.
 By his fourth show, Twonkey's Blue Cadabra, the puppet was gone, with Vickers himself referred to as Mr. Twonkey.
 His on-stage persona has been described as "Harpo Marx on heroin," as he tells "tales of such ridiculousness that they make the works of Edward Lear sound like the Six O'Clock News."

 The shows have been a critical success, garnering positive reviews from, amongst others, The Scotsman and Time Out, where the show's unique peculiarity allowed it to be described as "a steaming pile of twaddle" in a four star review.

 2013's Twonkey's Blue Cadabra "about young Stan Laurel's sexual yearnings, a flying Parisian tailor and a girl who regrettably booked a skiing holiday while on ecstasy," had "a warmth that's often missing from absurdism."
 It was nominated for a 2013 TO&ST Award for Best Cabaret at the Edinburgh Festival Fringe, which lead to a 2014 performance at London's Soho Theatre.

 Fifth show Twonkey's Private Restaurant opened in 2014, featuring tales of "time travel, puffer fish and dictators", and rated as "oddly entertaining and utterly bizarre", and "mind-boggling from start to finish".
 Time Out described it as "a dog's dinner of unexpected, absurd, even offensive content.
 But it's also a classic."

 In 2015, Paul performed Twonkey's Private Restaurant with a return to The Soho Theatre and at the Prague Fringe Festival.
 He debuted new show Twonkey's Stinking Bishop, at the Brighton Fringe in May, before returning to the Edinburgh Fringe in August.
 The run, with shows selling out, was his most successful yet, receiving four star reviews in The Times and The Scotsman.
 The latter also featured Mr. Twonkey on their front page, with Kate Copstick's review claiming "oddity by oddity, song by song, Twonkey draws them in" and "he creates wonderlands of weird".

 Also described as "a genuinely laugh-aloud show, a joyous experience", and "being in his presence for an hour is delightful", it garnered a nomination for the 2015 Malcolm Hardee Award For Comic Originality.